top of page

 Frozen foods that have melted

-If it can “splash, spill, or spread,” it’s treated as a liquid.
+If it can “splash, spill, or spread,” TSA treats it as a liquid.

 3. Electronics and Battery Rules

-As devices get more powerful, the TSA and FAA continue to regulate lithium batteries carefully.
+As devices get more powerful, TSA and the FAA continue regulating lithium batteries carefully.

 Laptops, tablets, phones, cameras